 In the date fields, add your preferred date(s) with the following options:

-- Available From : Set the date and time when the Assignment will become available.
+- Available From : Set the date and time when the graded discussion will become available.

-- Until : Set the date and time when the Assignment will no longer be available.
+- Until : Set the date and time when the graded discussion will no longer be available.

 Note: Beneath the Due Date and Availability date fields, Canvas will display the time zone date and time according to context.
-If you manage courses in a time zone other than your local time zone and create or edit a due date for an assignment, the course and local times are displayed for reference.
+If you manage courses in a time zone other than your local time zone and create or edit a due date for a graded discussion, the course and local times are displayed for reference.

 View Due Date Warning

-If you do not add all course sections to the assignment, you will see a warning message asking you if you want to add those sections.
-For example, the sample course in this lesson has 8 sections.
-Sections C, E, and H were added to the assignment, but the remaining sections were not.
+If you do not add all course sections to the graded discussion, you will see a warning message asking you if you want to add those sections.

-You can click the Continue button if you don't want to add any other sections to the assignment, or click the Go Back button to go back and add additional sections.
+You can click the Continue button if you don't want to add any other sections to the discussion, or click the Go Back button to go back and add additional sections.

-Note: This warning message will not appear if Everyone else is assigned as any of the sections.
+Note: This warning message will not appear if everyone in the course or all course sections are assigned as any of the sections.